fgomezvalverde/WebSocket/README.md

 # WebSocket
-websocket between Java and C#
+A very easy example to show, how to create a webSocket in Java and C#, and connect them.